FanDuel and DraftKings are set to launch their respective mobile sportsbooks in Arkansas after earning approval from state regulators Thursday.

 FanDuel will partner with Oaklawn Casino and replace its eponymous sportsbook.
 DraftKings will have a similar deal with Southland Casino, where it will take over the property’s Betly sportsbook.

-“We’re excited to team up with Southland Casino Hotel to bring DraftKings’ top-rated mobile sportsbook to Arkansas and introduce fans to our best-in-class sports betting offering,” said Gregory Karamitis, DraftKings' executive vice president and general manager of sports.
+“We’re excited to team up with Southland Casino Hotel to bring DraftKings’ top-rated mobile sportsbook to Arkansas and introduce fans to our best-in-class sports betting offering,” said Gregory Karamitis, DraftKings' executive vice president and general manager of sports, in a statement.

-“As March Madness approaches and several major sports are underway, we look forward to serving Arkansas customers with innovative features, including our No. 1 live betting experience and a continued commitment to responsible gaming.”
+“As (the men's college basketball tournament) approaches and several major sports are underway, we look forward to serving Arkansas customers with innovative features, including our No. 1 live betting experience and a continued commitment to responsible gaming.”

 Arkansas background